code-monet/sim-gamer-kit/docs/game_guides/index.md

 1. FFB Crash: `HidHide` is needed to hide the problematic controller from the game, while using `vJoy` to play the game.
-2. (Unconfirmed) IndirectInput: Forced wheel detection
+2. (Unconfirmed) Requires Wheel: Otherwise no force feedback in game.

 ## Games with generally excellent implementations